-A Spermatic Cord Block Helps Treat Testicular Pain
+Does a Spermatic Cord Block Help Treat Testicular Pain?

 "They said, 'Hey, Doc, just cut the thing off,'" said Levine, a professor of urology at Rush University Medical Center in Chicago.
 "I was like, wow, this is pretty devastating for a young man to say, 'Cut my nut off.'
 There's got to be a better way."

 Levine came across a case report about a surgery called microdenervation of the spermatic cord, the structure that contains nerves, blood vessels and the vas deferens, which carries sperm out of the testicle.

 In the late 1980s, Levine started performing this procedure, which remains the surgical treatment of choice for chronic scrotal content pain.

 However, before microdenervation is performed, a spermatic cord block is done to determine if the pain is coming from within the scrotum.
 A spermatic cord block is a quick and minimally invasive procedure in which a small needle is used to inject a combination of anesthesia and steroids.

 "Spermatic cord block is part of the diagnostic routine, but if they have a good response, it may be potentially even a therapeutic one," Levine said.

 Levine recently co-wrote a study published in the Journal of Urology that looked at relief of chronic scrotal content pain after a series of spermatic cord blocks.

 Of the 44 men who underwent the series, 70.5 percent experienced sustained relief and 20.5 percent had a complete resolution of their pain.

 What is chronic scrotal content pain?